-Short version.
-Welcome to the Cinderella stretch of the Regent’s Canal.
+Short read: Welcome to the Cinderella stretch of the Regent’s Canal.

 The Regent’s Canal King’s Cross – Granary Square – St. Pancras walk is one of a series of Regent’s Canal and other Inland Waterways walks that we conduct in partnership with the IWA (Inland Waterways Association).
 There are getting on for a dozen different canal and Inland Waterways walks in their repertory.
-The Canal Walks' regular slot is the 2.30 pm Tour du Jour offering on the first and third Sunday of every month.
-And there are usually a handful of “guest appearance” canal walks – such as the aforementioned New Year's Day walk – that run as “Specials” on selected dates in any given Summer or Winter London Walks programme.
+There are usually a handful of “guest appearance” canal walks that run as “Specials” on selected dates in any given Summer or Winter London Walks programme.

 There’s more.
 The Canal Walks guides – Aileen, Charlie, John, Mike, Richard and Roger – are all members of the IWA and have many years’ experience exploring the inland waterways by narrowboat (and, in Roger’s case, canoe).
 They have formidable expertise – know the canals better than “ordinary mortals.”
 And – how special is this – they donate their fees to the IWA.
 So you’re supporting a good cause – doing a seriously good turn – when you go on one of our canal walks. [/vc_column_text][/vc_column][/vc_row]